wpilibsuite/frc-docs/source/docs/software/old-commandbased/basics/what-is-command-based.rst

 ----------------------------------

 .. image:: images/what-is-commandbased/scheduling.png
-   :alt: Shows the scheduling process for how commands are executed.
+   :alt: The scheduling process for how commands are executed.

 There are three main ways commands are scheduled: